-This month, two classes of fifth-grade students took on a project to hack toys to make them accessible for kids with disabilities.
+One of the most impactful projects my fifth-grade students take part in is a project to hack toys to make them accessible for kids with disabilities.
 This simple project, that typically costs families upwards of a hundred dollars can be done for under one dollar.
 The toys, which began as a standard plush toy with a push-button to produce sound and movement were transformed to a toy equipt with a 3.5mm stereo jack.
 This new plug that students installed, allows for any standard adaptive switch to be plugged in and used.
 This modification allows kids who already have specialized switches to plug in and play.
 In addition, the fifth-grade students made their own tap switch that can be activated by a slap, tap of a foot, or nod of a head.

 To begin, students took apart the seam of the stuffed animal, leading to the press switch.
 Once inside, they cut the wires attaching the original press switch.
 From here, they stripped the two wires.